abhishek-joshi-innovito/OTP_AUTO_READ/README.md

 We are using this library to read message without asking any new permission -> https://github.com/faizalshap/react-native-otp-verify
 This library internaly using the google SMS Retrieval API to verify message in android.

+In order to detect the message, SMS message must include a hash that identifies your app.
+This hash can be obtained by using the getHash() method.